springwolf/springwolf.github.io/docs/configuration/customizing.md

 All `ChannelScanner` beans are called to scan for channels.
 This interface is helpful when a protocol currently unsupported by Springwolf is used.
-Remember to register all payloads in the `SchemasService`.
+Remember to register all payloads in the `ComponentsService`.